"The fundamental fact of existence is that this trust in God, this faith, is the firm foundation under everything that makes life worth living."

 I just said "apologetics" a lot, didn't I?
 But I mean ... really, isn’t it reasonable to conclude that the curriculum and aid materials you give a Sunday School teacher might just be MORE important than those you give to a traditional school teacher?
 And I say that ... unapologetically. *wink*

 So when I spoke of “renovating” at the beginning, I actually meant something much more aggressive than simply redecorating.
 A little updating isn’t doing the job, and it's just making non-education look pretty.
-More and more curricula (such as VBS programs and supplemental curricula for different ages) that are apologetic in nature thank heaven is being produced more and more to begin to fulfil the aforementioned need.
+This "Douglas" has revamped one approach and more and more curricula (such as VBS programs and supplemental curricula for different ages) that are apologetic in nature thank heaven is being produced more and more to begin to fulfil the aforementioned need.
 Our Scripture Scout Sleuth for the Truth curriculum is one of them.

 I truly believe (and I'll bet you do too), that:

 Unless the truths behind the Christian faith are shared openly and communicated in a convincing way in order for students to discover and treasure, their faith will NOT stand the attack of rejection from the world.

 What do YOU think?
 Maybe the entire structure and focus of our programs need to be reconsidered.
 Could we be willing to make drastic changes in the arrangement and the style of our plans?
 Shall we resolve to discover how they can be MOST effective in teaching TRUTH to our children?
 If we take the time to do this, we are also overcoming the issues that are making them question biblical authority and driving them away from the church.

 SO WHAT KIND OF MATERIALS SHOULD YOU LOOK FOR TO KEEP THEM INTERESTED?

 - a Bible curriculum that is MEATY, but also ...